 The Community Center can be rented online.
 The Community Center can also be rented in person at Hiawatha City Hall during regular business hours.
 Rentals CANNOT be reserved over the phone.

 Park pavilions usually open around the 15th of April and close the 15th of October.
-Splashpads usually open the 15th of May, and close the 15th of September.
-Splash Pads are open from 8 a.m. to 8 p.m.
-Weather permitting.
+Splashpads usually open Memorial Day Weekend in May, and close Labor Day Weekend in September, weather permitting.
+Splash Pads are open from 10 a.m. to 8 p.m.

 Resident Fee: $150 per time slot and $200 damage deposit.
 If more than one consecutive time slot is rented, the additional slot rental is $75.